 While one may have heard of the Community Options Program Waiver (COP-W) and the Community Integration Program II (CIP-II), these programs were phased out and transitioned into the managed care program, Family Care, which is mentioned above.
 This transition was complete by the end of June, 2018.

 In order for seniors to be eligible for long-term care Medicaid, they must have a functional need for care.
 In addition, there are also income and asset limitations.
-While eligibility requirements may vary between the state plan and Medicaid waivers, generally speaking, as of 2019, a single individual’s monthly income cannot be in excess of $2,313.
+While eligibility requirements may vary between the state plan and Medicaid waivers, generally speaking, as of 2021, a single individual’s monthly income cannot be in excess of $2,382.
 This amount is equivalent to 300% of the Federal Benefit Rate (FBR).
 The asset limit is set at $2,000.
-However, this does exclude certain assets, such as an individual’s home, given it is valued under $878,000 and it is the main residence of the applicant.
+However, this does exclude certain assets, such as an individual’s home, given their equity interest is valued under $906,000 and it is the main residence of the applicant.
 Other exempt assets include furniture in the house, personal items, an automobile, and burial plots.

 Being over the income and / or asset limit(s) does not mean one cannot qualify for Medicaid.
 For those over the income limit, there is a medically needy pathway.
 This is basically a “spend down” program in which applicants with high medical bills relative to their income spend their “excess” income on medical expenses.
 Once one has spent their income down to the medically needy income limit, they are able to receive Medicaid services for the remainder of the “spend down” period.